isl-org/OpenBot/open-code/src/components/blockly/README.md

   <br>

   Overview:
-   - Phone Sensors: Help to measure Gyroscope,Acceleration, and Magnetic readings at different axis.
+   - Phone Sensors: Help to measure Gyroscope,Acceleration, and Magnetic readings at different axis(3-Dimensional).
    - Car Sensors: Help to provide the different readings like Sonar, Speed.
 Also, it will check if bumper gets collide with an obstacle.

 - ### Movement:

-  As the name suggests it is responsible for the movement of Robot at any speed and in any direction.
+  As the name suggests it is responsible for the movement of Robot at any speed and in any direction and the speed limit is 0-255.
 <br>
 <br>
   <img src="../../../../docs/images/playground_movement_blocks.png" height="50%" width="50%"/>